strongloop/node-foreman/README.md

 Each job will be started as its own process, receiving a different `PORT` environmental variable.
 The port number for processes of the same type will be offset by 1.
-The port number for processes of different type will be offset by 100.
+The port number for processes of different types will be offset by 100.

     $ nf start web=2,api=2